suhail3535/JavaScript-Practice/FrontendInterview(HTML,CSS,JavaScriptREACT)/redmi.md

 Q5-What are void elements in HTML?

-Answer: Void elements are HTML elements that do not have closing tags and cannot contain any content.
+Answer: Void elements are those HTML elements that do not have closing tags and cannot contain any content.
 Example:-<img src="image.jpg" alt="Sample Image">

 <------------------------------------------->